harness/developer-hub/docs/chaos-engineering/chaos-faults/linux/linux-network-duplication.md

 id: linux-network-duplication
 title: Linux network duplication
 ---
-Linux Network Duplication injects chaos to disrupt network connectivity in Linux machine by duplicating network packets.
+Linux network duplication injects chaos to disrupt network connectivity on a Linux machine by duplicating network packets.

 ## Use cases
-- Induces Network Duplication on the target Linux machines.
+- Induces network duplication on the target Linux machines.
-- Simulates packet duplication in the network machine.
+- Simulates packet duplication in the network.

 :::note
-- This fault has been tested for compatibility in Ubuntu 16 or higher, Debian 10 or higher, CentOS 7 or higher, RHEL 7 or higher, and openSUSE LEAP 15.4 or higher.
+- This fault has been tested for compatibility on Ubuntu 16 or higher, Debian 10 or higher, CentOS 7 or higher, RHEL 7 or higher, and openSUSE LEAP 15.4 or higher.
 - The `linux-chaos-infrastructure` systemd service should be in an active state and the infrastructure should be in a `CONNECTED` state.
 :::